 TS–022 Using a weighing instrument for trade below the approved minimum capacity

-This document sets out Trading Standards policy on using a weighing instrument below the minimum capacity, as stated in the Certificate of Approval and on the identification plate.
+This policy prescribes the use of a weighing instrument below the minimum capacity, which is stated in the Certificate of Approval and on the identification plate of the instrument.

 The minimum capacity for a weighing instrument is specified in the Certificate of Approval for the instrument.
 When the instrument is in use for trade, the identification (legends) plate will also state the minimum capacity.